What is DMARC?

-The IETF RFC Editor has published RFC 7489, “Domain-based Message Authentication, Reporting, and Conformance (DMARC)” on the Independent Submission stream.
+The IETF RFC Editor published RFC 7489, “Domain-based Message Authentication, Reporting, and Conformance (DMARC)” on the Independent Submission stream on March 18th, 2015.
 RFC 7489, which can be found here, is in the process of being adopted as the official input to the IETF DMARC Working Group.

 Why is DMARC Important?